tetteykn/UltimateTrainer/README.md

 Supports complex hotkey combinations, hold and toggle modes, and customizable activation methods.

 **Driver-Based Memory Access**
 The trainer utilizes a custom kernel-mode driver for memory access, providing compatibility with a wide range of supported games.
+If the driver cannot be loaded, the trainer can also operate in User Mode as a fallback, although functionality may be limited depending on the game.

 **Dynamic Interface**
 The trainer can automatically display configured hotkeys, descriptions, and game-specific options directly within the interface.